ton-blockchain/ton-connect/requests-responses.md

 * `AppDomain` is Length ++ EncodedDomainName
   - `Length` is 32-bit value of utf-8 encoded app domain name length in bytes
   - `EncodedDomainName` id `Length`-byte  utf-8 encoded app domain name
+  - For standard dApp connections, the domain name MUST contain at least one dot (.) character with valid characters on both sides.
+Domains without proper dot-separation (e.g., "tonkeeper", "tonhub") are reserved for native wallet integrations only and MUST NOT be accepted from external dApps.
 * `Timestamp` 64-bit unix epoch time of the signing operation
 * `Payload` is a variable-length binary string.